Application process FAQ's

 What if I am studying at Glasgow for only part of the full Academic Year e.g. Exchange students?

 The policy on allocating places favours those students who are studying for a full University of Glasgow degree.
-Consequently, students studying for only part of the year would be offered accommodation only if there are places available.
+Consequently, students studying for part of the year will only be offered accommodation if there are places available.

 If I have a medical condition which will have a bearing on my allocation, will this be taken into account?